ncapdevi/FragNav/README.md

     public int getSize()

     /**
-     * Get the current stack that is being displayed
+     * Get a copy of the current stack that is being displayed
      * @return Current stack
      */
     public Stack<Fragment> getCurrentStack()